mixmastamyk/console/docs/additional.rst

             wait_key(exit_keys)

 The text below should appear.
+Check the title too!
-After hitting the ESC restore your terminal shall be restored:
+After hitting the ESC key your terminal shall be restored:

 .. raw:: html